 Do you get the shakes when you think about empty spaces?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of kenophobia.
+Learn about these and the many other symptoms of emptiness fear.

 About the Fear